camel-clarkson/K-LEB/README.md

 sudo ./ioctl_start <Event1> <Event2> <Event3> <Event4> <umask> <timer delay (in ms)> <Log path> <program path>
 ```

-Here is what it will look like when it is done monitoring
+Here is what it will look like when it is done monitoring:

 ![](Images/StopMonitoring.png)

 - After finish monitoring, HPC data is logged and stored in Output.csv in the current directory or in \<Log path\>

-Here is what the output file may look like
+Here is what the output file may look like:

 ![](Images/output.png)